civican/legisinfo/44-1/bills/C-59/bill_text.md

 Paragraph 9.5(a) of the Act is replaced by the following:

-include with the transfer any prescribed information and, **as the case may be**,
+include with the transfer any prescribed information and, as the case may be,

-the name, address and account number of the **holder of the account from which the funds for the transfer are withdrawn, or**
+the name, address and account number of the holder of the account from which the funds for the transfer are withdrawn, or

-**the name, address** and reference number of the person or entity that requested **the transfer**;
+the name, address and reference number of the person or entity that requested the transfer;

 ### Section 282